Creating Accessible Course Materials

 Low Vision Access in Windows 10

-Measuring Devices for Students with Blindness (Braille Caliper)
+Measuring Device for Students with Blindness (Braille Caliper)

 Promoting Inclusion and Success for People with Disabilities